Dec 15, 2019

 Are you stressed out about your upcoming job interview?
 Don’t be!
-Here are 62 of the most commonly asked nursing interview questions that will give you an idea of what to expect.
+Here are 62 of the most commonly asked nursing interview questions.

-There are many ways to prepare for a nursing interview, but perhaps the most effective is simply to practice.
+There are many ways to prepare for a nursing interview, but perhaps the most effective is simply to practice answering common nursing interview questions.
 Once you have a good idea of what kind of questions are likely to be asked, you can spend more time deciding on the best possible answer and practicing the manner in which you will deliver it.

 1. Why did you become a nurse?